-July of 1992 The Warren Center transformed into The Warren Conference Center, no longer a camp but a Conference Center used for meetings for the business sector.
-In 1995 The Warren House was renovated for additional space and the Telechron (named after Henry’s clock) and Maple rooms were added to the already existing Birch, Spruce and Ash rooms.
-In 1997 The Northern Lodge, which used to be the camp infirmary, was also renovated and made into four private overnight guest room suites.
+In July of 1992, The Warren Center transformed into The Warren Conference Center, no longer a camp but a Conference Center used for meetings for the business sector.
+In 1995, The Warren House was renovated for additional space and the Telechron (named after Henry’s clock) and Maple Rooms were added to the already existing Birch, Spruce and Ash Rooms.
+In 1997, The Northern Lodge, which used to be the camp infirmary, was also renovated and made into four private overnight guest room suites.

-There have been many additions and improvements to the Center over the years.
+There have been many additions and improvements to Warren Conference Center and Inn over the years.
 The Hayden Lodge, reminiscent of an alpine ski lodge, now has an expanded dining room and meeting facilities.
-A major addition to the existing buildings was, The Inn located just above the waterfront.
+A major addition to the existing buildings was The Inn, located just above the waterfront.
 The Inn offers 49 private overnight guestrooms with luxurious accommodations, two new state-of-the-art meeting rooms, and a health club facility.

 Warren Conference Center and Inn is constantly adding to its rich heritage of serving the people of New England and abroad.
 Come and visit Ashland and see what we’re all about.

-The beauty of the Warren Conference Center and Inn lies in its tranquil and natural setting.
-Rich in history the over 100 acres of landscaped and wooded property is the back drop to the most productive meetings and the most beautiful of ceremonies.
+The beauty of Warren Conference Center and Inn lies in its tranquil and natural setting.
+Rich in history, the 100 plus acres of landscaped and wooded property is the backdrop for the most productive meetings and the most beautiful of ceremonies.

 A 1000 sq. ft. open front brick patio adjacent to our dining room.
 This location is ideal for smaller groups that would like to remain in an intimate setting.
 This location can accommodate up to 50 people.

-Located adjacent to the Inn lobby our deck features views of the woods of Ashland State Park.
-With café tables a great spot for break out groups and small lunches.
-Combined with the Inn lobby this deck is a great location for a cocktail party for up to 150 guests.
+Located adjacent to the Inn lobby, our deck features views of the woods of Ashland State Park.
+Set with café tables, this is a great spot for breakout groups and small lunches.
+Combined with the Inn lobby, this deck is a great location for a cocktail party for up to 150 guests.

 Our landscaped lawns offer a delightful spot for outdoor activities.
 Perfect for a brief stretch or break from a meeting or an ideal backdrop for wedding photos.
 The many lawns are perfect to take in some fresh air and enjoy the natural surroundings.

-The many buildings on the campus of the Warren Center add to the charm and the experience of the property.
+The many buildings on the campus of Warren Conference Center and Inn add to the charm and the experience of the property.

-The original home of Henry & Edith Warren features two floors of meeting and event space.
-The Telechron and Maple rooms feature private entrances, many windows, working fireplaces and have built in projectors and screens.
-These rooms are ideal for both meetings and social events alike
+The original home of Henry and Edith Warren features two floors of meeting and event space.
+The Telechron and Maple Rooms feature private entrances, many windows, working fireplaces and have built in projectors and screens.
+These rooms are ideal for both meetings and social events alike.

-The Spruce, Ash and Birch rooms all located in The Warren House are all named for the trees they look out on.
+The Spruce, Ash and Birch Rooms, all located in The Warren House, are named for the trees they look out on.
 These charming rooms are perfect for small meetings and groups of up to 8 guests.

-Built into the landscape close to the lake it features 49 overnight guest rooms, fitness center, lobby with a grand piano, a deck, terrace, and is home to the Reservoir Room.
-The Reservoir Room has access to a brick covered patio, working fireplace and has two built in projectors with screens and white boards.
+Built into the landscape close to the lake, The Inn features 49 overnight guest rooms, fitness center, lobby with a grand piano, a deck, terrace, and is home to the Reservoir Room.
+The Reservoir Room has access to a brick covered patio, working fireplace, white boards and has two built in projectors with screens.